Welcome to VENT Experts!

 Australian homes face a silent crisis.
 We build tighter structures to meet energy efficiency standards.
 We renovate older homes to stop drafts.
 These actions have an unintended consequence.
 They trap moisture.
 They trap pollutants.
 They stop the building from breathing.
 The result is a decline in air quality in Australian homes.
 The result is the rapid growth of mould.

-This article provides this guide to understand the relationship between airflow and a healthy home.
+This article provides a guide to understanding the relationship between airflow and a healthy home.
 You will learn the mechanics of condensation.
 You will understand why mould grows.
 You will discover practical ways to regain control of your environment.

 What is The Invisible Threat?